nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Friday 16-June-2023

+VSCode API: The TextDocument interface `lineAt()` function defines 2 overloads:

+- LineAt(position: Position): Returns a TextLine
+- LineAt(position: Position): Returns a number

+The TextLine interface defines `lineNumber` (a Number primitive) but does not differentiate between what I would expect to be "Line Numbers" in a text document, and the zero-based numbering system for a structure like a Collection.
+So, when processing a TextDocument Type, be careful with handling line numbers to avoid unexpected results.

 ## Thursday 15-June-2023

 Took some time out this morning to help a fellow ham with some email-over-ham technology setup steps.
 He was close, and together we got the configuration squared away.